 The spacecraft is expected to provide scientists with the data they need to focus on how the climate on Mars changes over the course of a day and a year anywhere on the globe.

 Another goal of the Emirates Mars Mission is to study the atmosphere of Mars, once much richer and more inclusive of water.
 Scientists want to know how things went, and they need data to figure it out.

 To answer these questions, Hope is equipped with three different instruments, an imager and two spectrometers.
 The former will provide detailed images of the planet's surface, while all three will collect data that allow scientists to track which ingredients are found in Mars' atmosphere.

 Now that the spacecraft is on its way, Hope still has a long way to go: 500 million kilometers.
 The spacecraft will spend seven months in space before arriving in orbit around the Red Planet.
 From then on, Hope will spend a full Martian year (nearly two Earth years) studying its atmosphere.

 Yesterday's launch kicked off a series of take-offs to take advantage of a three-week window of favorable orbital alignment between Earth and Mars that occurs only every 26 months.

 China is next to leave, with a mission called Tianwen-1 scheduled for 23 July.
 The mission will include an orbiting aircraft, a lander and a rover and will aim to address issues about the geology and environment of the Red Planet.

-Following this, NASA's long-awaited Mars 2020 mission heads for the countdown on 30 July.
+Following this, NASA's awaited Mars 2020 mission is heading towards the countdown on 30 July.
 It will be the turn of Perseverance, a huge six-wheeled rover carrying a small helicopter.
 If all goes well, it will become the first aircraft in history to fly to another planet.
 I talked about it here.